 Between commuting to work and driving the kids to soccer practice, most of us spend plenty of time in our cars.
-So why not make extra money while you’re riding around?
-With Roadie you can get paid just for driving a package (or even a pet!) from point A to point B along your route.
+It’s time to make extra money while you’re riding around!
+With Roadie, you can get paid just for driving a package (or even a pet!) from point A to point B along your route.

 And check your area for apps that reward you for carpooling around town.
-Here in Nashville, we have Hytch, which lets you earn cash for each mile you carpool with one or more people.
-You’re already driving into work each day, so why not get paid for it too?
+Here in Nashville, we have Hytch, which rewards you for carpooling with one or more people.
+You’re already driving to work each day, so why not get paid for it too?

 If you’re a major car enthusiast, this might be a natural fit for you!
 And you probably already have the tools you need.
 It’s amazing how many people are eager to pay someone else to do things they don’t want to do.
-You can even make the business mobile and meet your customers wherever they are!
+You can even take the business on the road and meet your customers wherever they are!

 If you’ve got something to say, chances are people might read it!
 The great thing about a blog is you can focus on nearly any topic you want to.
 If you’re a great cook, do a food blog.
 Or maybe fashion is your true love.
 If you’re passionate about fitness and nutrition, start a health blog.

-Just be prepared with this one.
+Just be prepared for the slow game with this one.
 You can definitely make good money with a blog . . . but you can also end up making next to nothing.
 Okay, maybe that’s extreme.
 But you get the idea.
-Using things like Google AdSense or affiliate marketing and even becoming a brand ambassador or influencer can really impact your readership and the cash you make.
+Using things like Google AdSense or affiliate marketing (where you get a commission when someone buys a product you promote) and even connecting with the right people can really impact your readership and the cash you make.

 If you’re just looking for a quick way to make cash on nights or weekends for a short stretch of time, then maybe this one isn’t for you.
 But if you’re ready to turn your dream of starting your own business into a reality, there’s never been a better time to do it!
 Online platforms like Etsy, Amazon FBA and Big Cartel have made it easier than ever.